 The JPB revised its budget for the PCEP to \$2.264 billion in June 2021 based on the results of the FTA's December 2020 Risk Refresh.
 This represented an increase of \$333 million from the FFGA budget.
 The JPB completed a "budget scrub" in conjunction with the conclusion of global settlement negotiations with BBII.
 The JPB, based on the results of the global settlement with BBII and its budget scrub, developed a revised budget of \$2.44 billion.
 The JPB approved this revised budget at its Special Meeting on December 6, 2021.
 This new budget reflects an additional increase of \$176 million from the previous budget and a total increase of \$509 million from the FFGA budget.
 The new budget will be incorporated into the JPB's Recovery Plan.

-Table 2 below presents the PCEP costs as of January 31, 2022.
+Table 2 below presents the PCEP costs as of February 28, 2022.
 The JPB re-forecasts the estimated cost at completion (EAC) monthly.
-The JPB is still in the process of re-calculating the estimate to complete (ETC), therefore the EAC in the current table is the revised budget for the line item.